Celebrate Midsummer & the Summer Solstice in Sussex

 Chanctonbury Ring

-Meanwhile, over at Wild Heart Hill in Findon, The Wellderness will be holding a community celebration of the Summer Solstice on the 21st of June 2025 with a gathering from mid-afternoon until the daylight dips behind the horizon.
+Meanwhile, over at Wild Heart Hill in Findon, The Wellderness will be holding a community celebration of the Summer Solstice on the 21st of June 2026 with tales filled with nature and wonder, the soft sounds of crystal bowls and koshi bells and a simple ceremony to honour the life-giving sun and embrace the turning seasons.
+Details on Eventbrite.

 South Downs at Wilmington